steqeq/0000/docs/reference/env-variables.rst

     * - | ``GPU_CP_DMA_COPY_SIZE``
         | Set maximum size of CP DMA copy in kB.
       - ``1``
-      - Unit: kilobyte (kB)
+      -

     * - | ``GPU_DEBUG_ENABLE``
-        | Enables collection of extra info for debugger at some performance cost.
+        | Enables collection of extra information for debugger at the cost of performance.
       - ``0``
       - | 0: Disable
         | 1: Enable

     * - | ``GPU_DEVICE_ORDINAL``
-        | Select the device ordinal, a comma separated list of available devices.
+        | Selects the device ordinal, which is a comma separated list of available devices.
-      - Unset by default.
+      - Unset
-      - ``0,2``: Expose the 1. and 3. device in the system.
+      - A value of ``0,2`` exposes devices 1 and 3 in the system.

     * - | ``GPU_DUMP_BLIT_KERNELS``
-        | Dump the kernels for blit manager.
+        | Controls dumping of the kernels for blit manager.
       - ``0``
       - | 0: Disable
         | 1: Enable

     * - | ``GPU_DUMP_CODE_OBJECT``
-        | Dump code object.
+        | Controls dumping of code object.
       - ``0``
       - | 0: Disable
         | 1: Enable